patrickfav/website-dr-sel/README.md

     sudo apt-add-repository ppa:brightbox/ruby-ng
     sudo apt-get update
     sudo apt-get install ruby2.4 ruby2.4-dev build-essential dh-autoreconf

+If you want to switch versions you may do:

+    sudo update-alternatives --config ruby

 Then update the gems (Ruby package manager)